 The amount of sequence information in today's databases is growing rapidly.
-This is especially true for the domain of genomics: Past, current and future projects to sequence large genomes (e.g. human, mouse, rice) produce gigabytes and will soon produce terabytes of sequence data, mainly DNA sequences and protein sequences.
+This is especially true for the domain of genomics: Past, current and future projects to sequence large genomes (e.g. human, mouse, rice) produce terabytes of sequence data, mainly DNA sequences and protein sequences.
 To make use of these sequences, larger and larger instances of string processing problems have to be solved.